 Maybe you’ve just worked with an incredible vendor and are impressed with their work.
 Reach out to your neighboring county procurement agents and offer the referral to them!
 You’ll be able to connect with other agents in your area and provide them with a resource for future projects.
 Then, if you happen to need to reach out for a referral, it won’t seem awkward or odd.
 You’ve already established that you’d like to share references by putting up a vendor of your own, so your ask won’t seem out of place.

-Looking to your neighboring counties for contractors is a smart way to find vendors that are qualified and understand public sector work.
+Looking to your neighboring counties for contracts is a smart way to find vendors that are qualified and understand public sector work.
 By asking directly for a reference, investigating promising projects, or even volunteering a reference of your own, you can establish a good relationship with other procurement agents and get some much-needed help in your contractor search.

 Are you a government procurement agent that has reached out to a neighboring county for a reference?
 Do you feel like you got a good vendor lead from the interaction?